 5 Central and Latin American countries, including Colombia, Brazil and Nicaragua

-Since our establishment in 2003, we have set down strong roots in the countries where we work and branched out to broaden our regional perspectives and consolidate our areas of expertise.
+Since our establishment in 2003, we have set down strong roots in the countries where we work.
+The INCAS Group is now made up of three regional consulting companies – ECAS, ACAS, AfCAS – and the INCAS Institute, which has helped strengthen our regional insight and consolidate our areas of expertise.

-We now maintain a diverse and high-calibre team of 50 Advisors, Partners and Associates.
-Between us, we have working fluency in over 30 languages.
+We maintain a diverse and high-calibre team of over 50 Advisors, Partners and Associates.
+Between us, we are fluent in more than 30 languages.

 We develop evidenced and creative solutions that address the task at hand and client requirements.
 As a group we encourage our experts to seek out innovative approaches, take considered risks, and influence wider thinking and practice.